marvin-mangold/S7-PLC_MD5/index.md

-# S7-PLC_SHA1
+# S7-PLC_MD5
-## SHA1 encryption FC for Siemens PLC S7-1200 and S7-1500
+## MD5 encryption FC for Siemens PLC S7-1200 and S7-1500

-Sha1 is an cryptographic algorithm that takes a string of any length and reduces it to a unique fixed length string.
+The MD5 message-digest algorithm is a widely used hash function producing a 128-bit hash value.
 In this implmementation the string length is limited to a maximum length of 254 characters (String[254] - 2032 bit).

 depending on the input "inputmode" different inputformats are used